 Examination

-Attention: Measure around the perimeter at several points on the brake disc.
+Note: Measure around the perimeter at several points on the brake disc.

-Brake disc dimensions see here.
+Brake disc sizes see here.

 If there are large cracks or grooves, replace the brake disc with a new one.